qiyfoundation/Qiy-Scheme/end-to-end encryption/CP End-to-End Encryption - Review Guide.md

 Please refer to [fiKks on Github](https://github.com/qiyfoundation/fiKks) for more information.

+# Financieel Paspoort Foundation

+The Financieel Paspoort Foundation has initiated the development of end-to-end encryption to increase the security and privacy friendliness and to deminiss the legal risks of their solution.
+Please refer to the website for more information https://financieelpaspoort.nl.

 # Digital Me

 Digital Me has been found willing to support the development and implementation of end-2-end encryption.